 Boosting climate-friendly Technology

-- promote the introduction of climate-friendly technology,
+- promote the introduction of climate-friendly technology on the ground,

-- demonstrate the application of innovative technology
+- demonstrate the application of innovative technology?